The Committee consists of Canadians with extensive experience in a variety of expeditionary and related professions and avocations.

 Chair Zac RobinsonEdmonton, Alberta

 Zac Robinson is a historian and Associate Professor in the Faculty of Kinesiology, Sport, and Recreation at the University of Alberta.
-An award-winning author and teacher of mountain history and literature, he is the Vice President for Mountain Culture of The Alpine Club of Canada and a long-time Camp Manager of the Club’s flagship operation, the annual General Mountaineering Camp.
-An avid climber and backcountry skier, Robinson is a co-editor of the ACC’s State of the Mountains Report, a regular contributor to the Canadian Alpine Journal, and a reader for the annual Banff Mountain Book and Film Festival.
+A writer and teacher of mountain history and literature, he is a longtime Vice President of the Alpine Club of Canada, a co-editor of the Club’s annual State of the Mountains Report, and a regular contributor to the Canadian Alpine Journal.
+He is also the co-creator of UofA’s Mountains 101, a massive open online course dedicated to all things mountains, for which he received the RCGS’s Alex Trebek Medal for Geographic Literacy in 2022.

 Vice-Chair TA Loeffler